shakty/Patterns/tests/README.md

   Patterns is shipped with a `PatternTestCase` abstract class that aims at helping developers of [SimpleTest](http://drupal.org/node/291740).

-  Here are some methods that is whorty knowing:
+  Here are some methods that are worth knowing:

     - `getPatternsTestDir()`: Returns the path to the tests directory inside the Patterns module.
     - `setUp()`: Loads the patterns and libraries modules plus all those that are passed as parameters; skips the Patterns splash screen.